Saurer: Saurer F006

-Saurer in 1980 introduced the F006 and in 1982 it was tested by the War Technical Department of the Swiss Army which appreciated the off-road capability.
-However, the Puch 230GE was procured instead.
-Failure to secure the army production order meant that production of the vehicle for other potential users was not economically viable.
-In the end only the 24 prototypes were built, one of which remained in service until 1988, and was subsequently donated to the Saurer oldtimer club; the other remaining vehicles are privately owned.
+The F006 was first shown in 1980 and tested by the War Technical Department of the Swiss Army in 1982.
+They instead procured the Puch 230GE.
+Failure to secure the army production order meant that production of the vehicle for other potential customers was not economically viable, and in the end only 24 prototypes were built.
+One remained in service until 1988 and was subsequently donated to the Saurer Oldtimer Club.
+The other remaining vehicles are privately owned.

-Saurer F007: Simultaneously with the Saurer F006 the Saurer F007 was introduced in 1980 as a Pinzgauer High-Mobility All-Terrain Vehicle with similar versions available to the public.
-The F007 uses the same chassis and the same drive unit as the F006, however, unlike the F006 it does not have the cab behind the engine, but instead the engine compartment is internally located (as with many vans).
-It is therefore called a cab.
-Unlike the F006 the F007 has three windshield wiper blades instead of two, four headlights instead of two, and the front parking lights and turn signals are housed in the same headlamp shell.
-The gasoline tank filler neck is on the left side immediately behind the driver's door, and not as in the F006 on the right side between the rear and the rear wheel.
+Simultaneously with the Saurer F006, the Saurer F007 was introduced in 1980 as a Pinzgauer High-Mobility All-Terrain Vehicle with similar versions available to the public.
+The F007 uses the same chassis and the same drive unit as the F006, but utilizing a cab-over design, with the engine compartment located internally.
+Unlike the F006, the F007 has three windshield wiper blades instead of two, four headlights instead of two, and the front parking lights and turn signals are housed in the same headlamp shell.
+The gasoline tank filler neck is on the left side immediately behind the driver's door, and not, as in the F006, on the right side between the rear and the rear wheel.
 The vehicle has a fixed cab which is open to the rear.
-The cargo area, passenger space is covered with a plastic sheet, including two plastic windows on each side.
-Again, this was based on the concept of the cab-over model 260 F by Monteverdi.
-For Swiss Army procurement, starting from 1982, SUV's in addition to dedicated military vehicles were prepared for testing.
-Here, too, the Swiss Army examined and appreciated the high-road tested prototypes of the F007, but did not buy the vehicle.
+The cargo area is covered with a plastic sheet, including two plastic windows on each side.
+This was based on the concept of the cab-over model 260 F by Monteverdi.
+For Swiss Army procurement, SUVs in addition to dedicated military vehicles were prepared for testing starting from 1982.
+The Swiss Army examined the high-road tested prototypes of the F007, but did not buy the vehicle.
 The existing Saurer F007's are now privately owned.